TIGRLab/datman-dashboard/docs/configuration.rst

 * **DASHBOARD_QSUBMIT_OPTIONS**

   * Description: Options to use when submitting each queue job.
-This is the ideal place to set things like a default working directory or QOS.
+This is the ideal place to set things like a default working directory or QoS.
   * Default value: ``--chdir=/tmp/``
 * **DASHBOARD_QSUBMIT_SCRIPTS**